yaikobzeray/dev-journal/activity_log.md

 Configured Flutter CI/CD pipeline with GitHub Actions for automated builds.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 06 February 2025 — Entry 3

+Configured TLS for gRPC in production.
+Used Let's Encrypt certs via cert-manager on K8s.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*